ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 ```
 <!-- prettier-ignore-end -->

-There are cases where you may want include an example or you can not fit the default_value on one line.
-In cases like this, use the following format:
+There may be cases where an example is helpful.
+In these cases, use the following format:

 <!-- prettier-ignore-start -->
 ```yaml